jychen7/jumpbox/README.md

 ---

 ## Basic Usage
-This assumes that all variables and templates are already exactly as you would like them. **This is not likely to be true!** For more information about customization and options availalble, *please* read the rest of ths README.
+This assumes that all variables and templates are already exactly as you would like them. **This is not likely to be true!** For more information about customization and options available, *please* read the rest of ths README.

 #### Host to deploy to
 You need to either edit your ansible inventory and create a new group named `jumpbox` that includes all hosts that you want to run this against *or* you need to edit `jumpbox.yml` and change the `jumpbox` in the hosts line to the name of the host that you wish to use.